thorstendb-ARM/vscode-cmsis-debugger-tdb/README.md

 be useful when diagnosing failure cases in code that happen only after a certain precondition.

-Triggered breakpoints can be set by right-clicking on the glyph margin, selecting **Add Triggered Breakpoint**, and then choosing which other breakpoint enables the breakpoint.
+Triggered breakpoints can be set by right-clicking on the glyph margin, selecting **Add Triggered Breakpoint**, and then, choose which other breakpoint enables the breakpoint.

 ![Creating a triggered breakpoint](https://github.com/Open-CMSIS-Pack/vscode-cmsis-debugger/raw/main/images/triggered-bkpt.gif)